Z4KKD/Data-visualization-tool/README.md

 ```

 3. Extract on any machine, install dependencies (frontend: `npm install`, backend: `pip install -r requirements.txt`) and run locally.

 ---

-## 📌 Notes

-* JWT Authentication and Docker are skipped for simplicity.
-* Focused on interactive visualization and dynamic filtering.
-* Perfect for portfolios, demos, and data exploration.

----